shpml/fundamentals/03_chapter/08_exercise.md

 * Images require a src.
 Including title and alt is strongly recommended.

 *Think about all of the awesome stuff you can build online using images!
 Are you excited yet?*
+---
+How is your Fundamentals Experience going?
+Take a [quick survey](../feedback.md) to give us your feedback!